Geneva Sustainable Management Workshops

 Next monthly workshop

-Pre-launch of the Global Impact Projects
+Framing the outline of the Global Impact Projects

-Geneva – venue to be confirmed
+Geneva – room to be confirmed

-Morning – Framing and launch of the process
+Morning – Structuring and scaling the projects

 Welcome between 09:30 and 10:00.